Even though we now live in Arizona, we still own our home in St. George, Utah.

 When Mr. Cactus arrived at 2:00 a.m. he was in for quite a sight.

-By sunrise, members of our church (The Church of Jesus Christ of Latter Day Saints) began arriving in droves.
+The Church of Jesus Christ of Latter Day Saints) began arriving in droves.

 Their kindness and generosity brought us to tears.